alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide_tier1.md

       <img src="images/user_guide/tier1_puttygen_main.png" width="80%" title="tier1_puttygen_main">
    </p>
 2. Generate a random key
-   - Move your mouse in the area below the progress bar.
+   - **Move your mouse around** in the box below the progress bar to fill up the bar
    - When the progress bar is full, `PuTTYgen` will generate your key pair.
 3. Secure your key
    - Type a passphrase in the `Key passphrase` field.